 Clickstay on tour: Lisbon

 Lisbon is a city made for peacefully strolling along cobbled lanes amongst looming gothic buildings and rolling hillsides.
-It’s one of the oldest cities in the world, predating London, Paris and Rome, and one of the most popular European cities, with around 27% of the country living in the Lisbon Metropolitan area.
+It’s one of the oldest cities in the world, predating London, Paris and Rome.
 It’s a place for the curious mind, with something to discover around every corner, whether it’s a fresh seafood restaurant or a scenic city view atop one of Lisbon’s trademark seven hills.